 While occasionally sharing your home on platforms like Airbnb can create a win-win for guests and your bank account, things get dicey when housing units are fully converted into short term rentals (STRs).
 Why?
 Because the switch to STRs makes long-term housing harder to find and more expensive – a growing trend in communities big and small across Canada.

-That’s why Gen Squeeze, with support from the Federation of Canadian Municipalities, the Real Estate Foundation of BC, LandlordBC, Vancouver Foundation and Granicus, has launched a new toolkit that helps communities effectively regulate STRs.
+That’s why Gen Squeeze and Third Space Planning, with support from the Federation of Canadian Municipalities, the Real Estate Foundation of BC, LandlordBC, Vancouver Foundation and Granicus, have launched a new toolkit to help communities effectively regulate STRs.

 The toolkit offers key insights for community members and local decision makers on the impacts of short term rentals and how to better manage them.
 Here are five big ones: